tatpongkatanyukul/AIX/Book/readme.md

-# Around The AI World of AI in 80 Exercises
+# Around The World of AI in 80 Exercises

 Tool: MS Word